counterstrikesharp-panel/css-bans/body.md

 - Added Servers specific permission checks for admins who have been granted only few servers with ban/mute to avoid access to other servers if doesnt exists.
 - Few listing improvements
 - Minor fixes on caching
+- Added ability to select all servers while adding admins